cool open-source software1

 With every new shiny software constantly shoving AI down your throat, I thought it was about time to migrate off and find alternatives to mainstream “enterprise free” offerings.

-There just is a lot of very interesting, useful, and importantly cool open-source projects out there that you can download and use without pop-out ads about their new AI offerings.
-That isn’t to imply they don’t have AI, some of my examples use them to great purposes, just not in your face about it.
+There are just a lot of very interesting, useful, and importantly cool open-source projects out there that you can download and use without pop-up ads about their new AI offerings.
+That isn’t to imply they don’t have AI; some of my examples use them to great purposes, just not in your face about it.

 qutebrowser

-qutebrowser is a fun alternative to Chrome or any browser really.
-It is written using Python bindings and “Qt” which is an even greater beast of an open-source project that allows developers to write ‘cross-platform apps‘and is pretty impressive in of itself.
+qutebrowser is a fun alternative to Chrome or any browser, really.
+It is written using Python and “Qt”, which is an even greater beast of an open-source project that allows developers to write ‘cross-platform apps‘and is pretty impressive in itself.

 A small rabbit hole to dive down: History of Web Engines